SpiriitLabs/form-filter-bundle/Resources/doc/working-with-the-bundle.md

 </service>
 ```

-Now the `spiriit_form_filter.query_builder_updater` service is able to add filter condition for a locale field.
+Now the `FilterBuilderUpdater::class` service is able to add filter condition for a locale field.

-__Tip__: As you can see the `LocaleFilterType` class is very simple, we use the `default` data extraction method and we don't add any additional field to the form builder, we only use the parent form.
-In this case we could only create the listener and listen to `spiriit_form_filter.apply.xxx.locale` instead of `spiriit_form_filter.apply.xxx.filter_locale` and use the provided `locale` type:
+__Tip__: As you can see the `LocaleFilterType` class is very simple, we use the `default` data extraction method, and
+we don't add any additional field to the form builder, we only use the parent form.
+In this case we could only create the listener
+and listen to `spiriit_form_filter.apply.xxx.locale` instead of `spiriit_form_filter.apply.xxx.filter_locale` and use the provided `locale` type:

 ```php
 [...]